janpolowinski/dswarm-temporary-docu/dswarm-Configuration.md

                 # settings for ES, the target for reporting
                 "elasticsearch" : {

-                    # this is the elasticsearch address, that will be used for the connection
+                    # this is the elasticsearch address, that will be used for the connection, will be generated from 'server' and 'port' below
                     "host" : "localhost:9200",

+                    # the port of the HTTP endpoint of the target instance
                     "port" : 9200,

+                    # the server of the target instance
                     "server" : "localhost"
                 },